com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 #### Sources of inspiration for the project:
 Here are some websites that inspire us for our web design.
 They do not use the same dataset as we.

-* [What Should I Read Next?](https://www.whatshouldireadnext.com/) - In this website, the search bar and the way it is showing the recommendations in a list are great;
+* [What Should I Read Next?](https://www.whatshouldireadnext.com/) - In this website, the search bar and the way it is showing the recommendations in a list are great.
 * [PlaySuisse](https://www.playsuisse.ch/) - The way the films are shown is instinctive and fluid.
 It would be very innovative to do so with books.
 Also, when we put our mouse on a film without clicking on it, we have more infomation that shows, such as the title, the genre and the duration.
 We can imagine to do the same for the books with the title, the author, the genre and the number of pages.
 * [Whichbook](https://www.whichbook.net/) - In the bottom, under the "Trending books", is the type of visualisation we want.
 Here also, when you select one of those books, the way it displays informations about that book is what we want to achieve.